-- 1. Ensure that the Government of Saint Vincent and Grenadines' regulations and the World Bank Environmental and Social Standards are adhered to in all project activities; - 2.
-Address any negative environmental and social impacts affecting workers of all project activities; - 3.
-Resolve all grievances emanating from the project activities in a timely manner; - 4.
-Establish relationships of trust between project staff and Grievance officer; - 5.
-Create transparency in the handling of grievance parties. - 6.
+- 1. Ensure that the Government of Saint Vincent and Grenadines' regulations and the World Bank Environmental and Social Standards are adhered to in all project activities. - 2.
+Resolve all grievances emanating from the project activities in a timely manner. - 3.
+Establish relationships of trust between project staff. - 4.
+Create transparency in the handling of grievance parties. - 5.
 Make clear procedures for handling of SEA/SH grievances.
 (See below).